daniuher/nbgrader_custom/README.md

 **File approach**
 1. Within the course folder, double-click the **generate_feedback.bat**.
-2. In the command line window, specify the assignment, for which assignment you want to generate the feedback for.<br />
+2. In the command line window, specify the assignment, for which assignment you want to generate the feedback for.

 *Please make sure that the grading (manual and auto) is final before generating the feedback.*

 ### Send feedback to students